 ๐ฅ What types of companies is most likely to use SuperAGI?

-Based on an analysis of Linkedin bios of random companies that use SuperAGI
+Source: Analysis of Linkedin bios of 58 companies that use SuperAGI

 Company Characteristics